vsillan/game-server-programming-course/assignments/project.md

 - Admin interface for managing players (adding/modifying/querying/banning etc.)
 - A simple asynchronous game (for example tic-tac-toe)
 - A simple analytics service

+The focus should be in the server application!
+So the client side of the application is not relevant in the context of this course.
+But nevertheless, it would be important to be able to demonstrate the functionalities of the server (for example by using PostMan).